msaitoh/ipgen/README.md

 The behavior may be undesired for DUT.

 Modern network interfaces support packet pacing features, e.g., IPG and PAP.
-Unfortunately, the features are available on stock kernels and you need to patch a used driver if you want to use the feature.
+Unfortunately, the features are not available on stock kernels and you need to patch a used driver if you want to use the feature.

 The `patch/` directory contains some patches for the features.